 A content strategy is knowing exactly where to say what, how to say it, when to say it, and know who you are saying it to.
 It’s a well-thought out plan (written down somewhere) that lays out the short term end-goal, and then provides a step-by-step, day-by-day course of action for your content.
 But, before you can even begin thinking about a strategy you have to know your target audience.

 How Do You Find Your Target Audience?

-- If we were going to change one thing what would you like to see changed?
+- If one thing could be changed what would you like it to be?

-- How long have you been using the product/company?
+- How long have/did you use the product/company?